Wake Forest University Department of Counseling

 CACREP Standards: 3.c.1.2.3.4.6.5.7.8.9.
 10.11.12.13

-Read the following in your Berk text:
+Read the following in the Berk text:

 • Chapter 17: Physical & Cognitive Development in Late Adulthood